Income and Expenses

 Thoroughly review your current income and expenses.
 How much will your new mortgage add to your monthly expenses?
 Before you embark on your housing search, get a pre-approved mortgage with a Kelowna mortgage specialist, especially if you’re a first time buyer.
-A pre-approved mortgage lets you know how much money you qualify for, so you can shop in comfort.

 Lenders determine affordability by looking at your Gross Debt Service ratio (GDS) and your Total Debt Service ratio (TDS).
 The GDS ratio is based on what you can afford to pay each month; it includes mortgage payments, taxes and heating.
 The TDS ratio includes everything covered under GDS plus all your other financing obligations.
 A Kelowna mortgage specialist from The Mortgage Centre can help you do a complete analysis based on net income and projected budgets to determine what you can afford.